pairshaped/curlingio-docs/docs/getting-started/first-steps.md

 Here are the steps to follow when evaluating if Curling I/O is a fit for your club.

-## 1. Review our Videos and / or Documentation
+## 1. Review our Videos and Documentation

 During your onboarding session, the primary focus should be on how best to set it up for your club.
 For the vast majority of curling clubs it's extremely quick and simple to get you up and running, however Curling I/O is a very flexible platform, and the time it takes can vary from club to club due to differences in membership fees, leagues, and discounts.